Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: Interacting random walkers: Calogero model and Jack process

-So far we have considered the free fermions, corresponding to $\beta=1$ in terms of $\beta$-ensembles.
-The DK critical behavior happens in matrix elements $W(\boldsymbol \phi|\boldsymbol \theta)=\la \boldsymbol \phi \mid e^{-t H_L} \mid \boldsymbol \theta \ra$ of the evolution operator $H_L$ between some initial and final $N$-fermion states on a circle.
+So far we considered the free fermions, which means $\beta=1$ in terms of $\beta$-ensembles.
+The DK critical behavior is manifested itself in matrix elements $W(\mathbf{\phi}|\mathbf{\theta})=\la \mathbf{\phi} | e^{-t H_L} | \mathbf{\theta} \ra$ of the evolution operator $H_L$ between some initial and final $N$-fermion states on a circle.
 For generic $\beta$ the free fermions on a circle get transformed into the particles interacting via the trigonometric Calogero potential.
-The wave functions and the spectrum of the model is exactly known, and can be conveniently written down in terms of Jack polynomials.
-We consider the transition amplitude like $W(\boldsymbol \phi|\boldsymbol \theta)$ and identify the DK transition in this case for the reunion matrix element.
+The wave functions and the spectrum of the model is exactly known, and can be conveniently represented in terms of Jack polynomials.
+Considering the amplitude $W(\mathbf{\phi}|\mathbf{\theta})$, one can find the DK transition for matrix element corresponding to the reunion of world trajectories of particles.